xerosanyam/compare-learn/content/programming-languages/js/currying.md

 - when you cannot supply all arguments to function at one time

 ### cons
-- will have to change defination or wrap inside another function if param is increased
+- if param is increased, will have to change defination or wrap inside another function